Dsmujtba/data-modeling-wit-dbt/README.md

-# Data Modeling for Analytics (Star Schema & OBT) on AWS RDS
+# Project: Data Modeling for Analytics using dbt on AWS RDS (Star Schema & OBT)

 ## Project Overview

 This project demonstrates the implementation of two common analytical data modeling patterns – the Star Schema and the One Big Table (OBT) – using dbt (Data Build Tool) Core.
-The transformations are executed directly within a cloud-based relational database (PostgreSQL on AWS RDS), leveraging the database engine for processing.
-The project utilizes the classic `classicmodels` sample dataset and includes data quality tests to ensure the integrity of the final models.

-The primary goal is to showcase a practical dbt workflow for transforming source data into structured, reliable, and analytics-ready datasets suitable for downstream consumption (e.g., BI tools, ML models).
+The focus is on applying structured transformation logic and data quality validation directly within a cloud-based relational database (PostgreSQL on AWS RDS).
+It showcases a practical dbt workflow for converting source relational data into reliable, analytics-ready datasets.

 ## Objectives

 * Demonstrate the setup and configuration of a dbt Core project targeting PostgreSQL on AWS RDS.
-* Implement a Star Schema model, including fact and dimension tables with surrogate keys.
+* Implement a Star Schema model, including fact and dimension tables with surrogate keys, using dbt.
-* Implement a denormalized One Big Table (OBT) model.
+* Implement a denormalized One Big Table (OBT) model using dbt.
-* Utilize dbt's SQL and Jinja templating for model development.
+* Utilize dbt's SQL and Jinja templating for efficient and maintainable model development.
-* Leverage dbt packages (`dbt_utils`, `dbt_date`) for common functions like surrogate key generation and date dimension creation.
+* Leverage common dbt packages (`dbt-utils`, `dbt-date`) for standard functions.
-* Define and execute data quality tests using dbt's `schema.yml` functionality.
+* Define and execute data quality tests using dbt's `schema.yml` functionality to ensure model integrity.
+* Illustrate the concept and execution of in-database transformation orchestrated by dbt within a cloud environment.
-* Compare the structure and potential use cases of Star Schema vs. OBT models.
+* Highlight the structural differences and potential use cases of Star Schema vs. OBT models.
-* Illustrate the concept of in-database transformation using dbt.

 ## Architecture & Workflow

-1.  **Source Data:** The `classicmodels` sample dataset is assumed to be pre-loaded into a `classicmodels` schema within an AWS RDS PostgreSQL instance.
+1.  **Source Data:** The project assumes the `classicmodels` sample dataset is pre-loaded into a designated schema (e.g., `classicmodels`) within an AWS RDS PostgreSQL instance.
-2.  **dbt Connection:** dbt Core connects to the RDS instance using connection details specified in `profiles.yml`.
+2.  **dbt Connection:** dbt Core connects to the RDS instance via credentials defined in the dbt profile (`profiles.yml`).
-3.  **Transformation:** dbt compiles the SQL+Jinja models defined in the `/models` directory into standard SQL queries.
+3.  **Transformation Logic:** Models defined in `.sql` files within the dbt project `/models` directory contain the SQL and Jinja logic for transformation.
-4.  **Execution:** `dbt run` sends the compiled SQL queries to the AWS RDS PostgreSQL instance.
-The database engine executes these queries, performing joins, aggregations, and other transformations.
+4.  **Execution (In-Database):** `dbt run` compiles the models into standard SQL and sends these statements to the AWS RDS PostgreSQL instance.
+The **database engine executes** the transformations (joins, functions, aggregations).
-5.  **Materialization:** The results are materialized as new tables within dedicated schemas (`classicmodels_star_schema`, `classicmodels_obt`) in the *same* RDS instance.
+5.  **Materialization & Serving:** The resulting Star Schema and OBT models are materialized as new tables within dedicated schemas (e.g., `classicmodels_star_schema`, `classicmodels_obt`) in the **same AWS RDS instance**, making them immediately available for querying by downstream tools.
-6.  **Testing:** `dbt test` runs SQL queries (defined in `schema.yml`) against the materialized tables in RDS to validate data quality.
+6.  **Testing:** `dbt test` executes predefined data quality tests (defined in `schema.yml`) as SQL queries against the materialized tables within RDS.

 ### Source Data Schema (ERD)

-The source `classicmodels` database schema is based on the standard MySQL sample database:
+The source `classicmodels` database schema follows this structure:

 ![ClassicModels ERD](images/erm.png)